sumanjs/suman/README.md

     *  load any core/"built-in" Node.js module by name
     *  DI is used throughout the library, and relieves the burden on the developer to remember order of parameters
     *  Inject network values, test dependencies and library dependencies
+        * the truth is, once you have more than 3 or 4 dependencies (params to a function), it's easier to design the API to inject them rather than deal with contingincies, which is why Angular and RequireJS, while having often many more than 5 params use DI, as well as Suman

 * <b> Full-blown concurrency</b>